NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/M/Mamlambo Scale.md

 **Critical Success** The creature is unaffected.

-**Success** The creature is [[Conditions/Slowed|Slowed 1]] for 1 round.
+**Success** The creature is [[Slowed|Slowed 1]] for 1 round.

-**Failure** The creature is [[Conditions/Fascinated|Fascinated]], and for as long as it remains in the light, it must spend at least 1 of its actions on each of its turns to move closer to the source of the light.
+**Failure** The creature is [[Fascinated|Fascinated]], and for as long as it remains in the light, it must spend at least 1 of its actions on each of its turns to move closer to the source of the light.
 If the creature ends its movement adjacent to you, it is slowed 1 until it is out of the light or until you make a Strike against it.

-**Critical Failure** As failure, but the creature is also [[Conditions/Off-Guard|Off-Guard]] against the first Strike you make against it while it is slowed.
+**Critical Failure** As failure, but the creature is also [[Off-Guard|Off-Guard]] against the first Strike you make against it while it is slowed.

 * * *